HicServices/RDMP/Documentation/DataLoadEngine/LoadMetadata.md

 ![Load Metadata Config](./Images/lmdConfig.PNG)

-Some users may with to store their archives, for example, in a nother location or disk.
+Some users may with to store their archives, for example, in another location or disk.
 RDMP allows this by having the user specify the directory they wish each type of data to be written to.

 This functionality will write files directly into this folder, not into a "Data" subfolder.
 It is not recommended to set each folder option to the same location as RDMP will clean up the "ForLoading" directory and delete all files, including the archive, during this step.